khulnasoft/tracker/docs/docs/events/builtin/signatures/index.md

 # Security Events

-## Understanding Signatures in Tracker
+## Understanding Signatures in Tracee

-In Tracker, a signature is a set of criteria designed to detect specific system activities based on events such as syscalls, network interactions, and LSM hook occurrences.
-When these foundational system events align with the conditions set by a signature, Tracker generates a corresponding "security event."
-This process enables Tracker to actively monitor and report potential security concerns arising from observed system interactions.
+In Tracee, a signature is a set of criteria designed to detect specific system activities based on events such as syscalls, network interactions, and LSM hook occurrences.
+When these foundational system events align with the conditions set by a signature, Tracee generates a corresponding "security event."
+This process enables Tracee to actively monitor and report potential security concerns arising from observed system interactions.

 ## Functionality and Scope of Signatures